ujwaldhakal/Coding_task/README.md

 # coding_task
 This is simple crud coding_task web application made in laravel 5.2

+#Getting Started
+A simple project built using laravel 5.2 framework which saves the survey data to csv file and list the data out of csv

 #Technologies Used
 * Laravel 5.2
 * jQuery